Ed94/VEFontCache-Odin/docs/Readme.md

 * `draw_text_view_space`
 * `draw_text`

 The normalized space procedures are the `baseline` interface draw procedures.
-They expec the position, and scale provided to operate with an unsigned normalized space where the bottom left is 0.0, 0.0 and the top right is 1.0, 1.0.
+They expect the position, and scale provided to operate with an unsigned normalized space where the bottom left is 0.0, 0.0 and the top right is 1.0, 1.0.

 The view space will normalize the position and scale for the user based on the provided view and zoom.
 The coordinate system is still unsigned just scaled to the view's size.